egor83/Jeeqs/README.md

 ## Code review
 * Create a pull request if you'd like to make a change.
 * *Include the output of pep8 whenever requesting code review.*
+* *Include the output of running unit tests whenever requesting code review for a change*